 - TITLE INSURANCE AND DOCUMENTARY STAMPS

 I am a strong believer in a very detailed inventory.
 This avoids any potential problems at the time of closing as to what is or is not included with the purchase.
-Everything should be specified down to knick knacks.
+Everything should be specified down to knick-knacks.
 If something is missing it becomes black and white.

 My recommendation for Buyers and Sellers is to have a separate personal property sales contract executed directly between themselves outside of the sales contract contingent upon the sale of real property.
-It should contain a detailed inventory which assigns minimal “garage sale” value to what is being sold.
+It should contain a detailed inventory that assigns minimal “garage sale” value to what is being sold.
 This accomplishes a number of goals.